xonsh/xonsh/docs/xonshconfig.rst

     ``default=null``
 :safe: *bool, optional* - Flag for whether or not to safely handle exceptions
     and other errors. ``default=true``
+:prevcmd: *str, optional* - An additional command or script to run before
+    anything else, useful for sourcing and other commands that may require environment recovery. ``default=''``
+:postcmd: *str, optional* - A command to run after everything else, useful for
+    cleaning up any damage that the ``prevcmd`` may have caused. ``default=''``
+:funcscmd: *str or None, optional* - This is a command or script that can be
+    used to determine the names and locations of any functions that are native to the foreign shell.
+This command should print *only* a whitespace separated sequence of pairs function name & filenames where the functions are defined.
+If this is None (null), then a default script will attempted to be looked up based on the shell name.
+Callable wrappers for these functions will be returned in the aliases dictionary. ``default=null``
+:sourcer: *str or None, optional* - How to source a foreign shell file for
+    purposes of calling functions in that shell.
+If this is None, a default value will attempt to be looked up based on the shell name. ``default=null``

 Some examples can be seen below: